 What to Eat

-- Keys are famous for its Key lime pie which is a must try.
-We tried from Mrs. Mac’s kitchen.
-It was flavorful but not very extraordinary as we had read at many places.
+- Keys are famous for their Key lime pie which is a must-try.
+We tried from Mrs. Mac’s Kitchen.
+It was flavorful but not very extraordinary as we had read in many places.

 Our Recommendations for the Road Trip from Miami to Key West with Kids